verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] I just realised you are the most interesting thing on my screen today
 - [ ] You Popped in my head.
 I blame you
 - [ ] Desire is involuntary, metabolic, the thing that happens despite your better judgment, sometimes even despite your consent.
 - [ ] Real thirst is feral and unpredictable.
+- [ ] I procrastinate at an Olympic level.
+- [ ] There are very few people who can handle that in an attractive way